pwsafe/pwsafe/README.md

 ===========
-Please report bugs via the project's bug tracking form, on SourceForge at https://sourceforge.net/p/passwordsafe/bugs/ or on Github at https://github.com/pwsafe/pwsafe/issues It is prevered you to browse the bug list, to see if the issue hasn't already been reported.
+Please report bugs via the project's bug tracking form, on SourceForge at https://sourceforge.net/p/passwordsafe/bugs/ or on Github at https://github.com/pwsafe/pwsafe/issues It is preferred you to browse the bug list, to see if the issue hasn't already been reported.

 Requests for features and enhancements should be submitted to the